diaspora-orm/diaspora/doc/getting-started.md

 ### For Node.JS

-First, install the package (and add it to your project's *dependencies*)
+First, install the package (and add it to your project's *dependencies*).
+You can use either NPM or Yarn ([I won't judge](https://hackernoon.com/its-ok-to-not-use-yarn-f28dc766ef32)).

 <div class="tabs tabs-code">
 <div class="tab" data-ref="npm">